American ‘Maxim’ Bombshell Bri Teresi Sizzles In See-Through Lingerie For Hot Instagram Snap

 Teresi is wearing her blonde hair swept over to one side and styled down in loose, large waves that fall over her shoulders.
 The model is shooting a fierce gaze straight into the camera with her lips parted in a seductive way.
 Her eyes are accentuated by black eyeliner and mascara, while a reddish tint on her lips help add color to her look.

-As of the time of this writing, the post — which Teresi shared with her 600,000 Instagram followers – has garnered more than 2,000 likes in under half an hour of being published.
-The same short amount of time also brought in upwards of 60 comments to the photo, and many more interactions are bound to come in as the day progresses.
+The post — which Teresi shared with her 600,000 Instagram followers – garnered more than 2,000 likes in under half an hour.
+The same short amount of time also brought in upwards of 60 comments on the photo, and many more interactions are bound to come in as the day progresses.

 Users of the social media app who are fans of the bombshell took to the comments section to praise her beauty and to share their admiration for her.